ChrstphrHll/npc_gen/students/Dejana Keller.md

 year: 1
 guild: Treskal
 partyID: 51
+tags:
+- Firbolg
+- Cleric
+- Exploration
+- 1st
+- Treskal
 ---
 # Dejana Keller
 ---
 ### Description
 - 1st year Firbolg Cleric in Treskal
-- curly brunette hair that's hanging down to their back, Gray eyes, and Pale Blue skin
+- curly brunette hair that's hanging down to their back, Brown eyes, and Pale Blue skin
 - Is Zealous and Angry, and has Clarity as their ideal

 ### Organizations